 Like spider veins and varicose veins, many patients who suffer from high blood pressure or poor functioning in the valves of leg veins can develop a troubling condition known as a venous ulcer.
 Typically caused by venous hypertension, venous insufficiency and inflammatory diseases, venous ulcers are open sores that result in a great deal of pain and cosmetic disfigurement and affect more than 500,000 people in the United States alone.
+Below are venous ulcer signs and how to treat and prevent the condition.

-Improving circulation in the legs is the most important step in prevention, but knowing the signs of venous ulcers will help you get to a doctor more quickly if you develop one, allowing you to avoid potential discomfort, infection and reoccurrence.
+Improving circulation in the legs is the most important step in prevention, but knowing the signs of venous ulcers will help you get to a doctor more quickly if you develop one, allowing you to avoid potential discomfort, infection, and reoccurrence.
 Here are some of the signs to look for with venous ulcers and what you can do if one develops.

-- The site of a venous ulcer may feel tender and/or heavy, and can make walking and movement difficult.
+- The site of a venous ulcer may feel tender and/or heavy and can make walking and movement difficult.

 - Swelling may also be evident in the area around a forming ulcer.
 This can cause the skin to appear shiny and tight and may also feel warm to the touch.